qbxlvnf11/BERT/README.md

 - BERT implemented by ktrain in keras for binary classification

-[4] block: changing name of axis X & y asxis
+[4] block: changing name of X axis & Y asxis